momentum-mod/game/README.md

 You can find a general TO-DO for the project over [at our Trello board](https://trello.com/momentum_mod).
 Feel free to tackle something if it tickles your fancy!
 Just note that if members are assigned to a feature, it is most likely already being worked on!

 ## Contact
-If it's very personal, you may [contact us at our website](https://momentum-mod.org/contact)!

-Otherwise, consider joining [our Discord server](https://discord.gg/wQWkRb6) (it has faster developer response time)!
+Consider joining [our Discord server](https://discord.gg/wQWkRb6) for contacting the developers about anything.

 ## License
 The licenses and legal notices can be found at [SDK LICENSE](LICENSE) and [THIRD PARTY LEGAL NOTICES.](thirdpartylegalnotices.txt)